jaceklabuda/SimpleGitVersion/README.md

 ## Compatibility

 - Ready to use with GitLab CI/CD.
+- Tested on:
-- Tested on Windows and Powershell 7.
+  - Windows and Powershell 7,
+  - Ubuntu 18.04 and Bash/Powershel 7.

 ## Limitation